sgsavu/fyp/README.md

 Node version: v14.18.1
 NPM version: 6.14.15

+You can find the deployed addresses of the smart contracts by ctrl+f for "networks" inside the smart contract JSON file in /src/api/resources

 PREREQUISITES:
 - Chromium browser (I recommend Brave or Chrome): https://brave.com/
 - Metamask wallet extension for Chromium based browsers: https://metamask.io/